sohailanwaralmani74/utility-tools/jpg-to-bmp.md

 <h1>Convert JPG to BMP Online – Free JPG to BMP Converter</h1>

 <p>Our <strong>JPG to BMP converter</strong> allows you to quickly convert your JPG images into the BMP format.
-This tool works entirely in your browser, ensuring privacy and fast conversions without uploading files to any server.</p>
+This tool works entirely in your browser, ensuring privacy and fast conversions without uploading files.</p>

 <h2>Why Convert JPG to BMP?</h2>
 <p>BMP (Bitmap) is a widely supported image format suitable for graphic editing and printing.
 Converting your <strong>JPG to BMP</strong> ensures uncompressed image quality and better compatibility with legacy systems.</p>